 The Economic Risk Management Group has 3 tasks:

-- To measure the impact of the coronavirus pandemic on businesses, sectors and the financial markets
+- Measure the impact of the coronavirus pandemic on businesses, sectors and the financial markets (“monitoring”)

-- To ensure that businesses and infrastructures which are particularly critical for the country continue to operate (“business continuity”)
+- Ensure that businesses and infrastructures which are particularly critical for the country continue to operate (“business continuity”)

 How serious is this crisis?

 The National Bank regularly publishes a full set of indicators, in the form of a COVID-19 Dashboard, enabling interested parties to closely follow the impact of the COVID-19 crisis on the Belgian and international economy.
 This Dashboard reflects the situation facing companies and the financial sector as well as households.